BRACKETS-by-TRIAD/verifications/README.md

 But of course you can block the access to some POST action until user verifies it.
 Once he does verify it, everything works for him smoothly.
 But until he does and hit the POST route, he will be redirected back to the previous GET URL.

 You have two options here:
-1. either make sure User is always verified on some GET route *before* he performs the action.
+1. either make sure User is always verified on some GET route *before* he performs the POST action,
-2. you can create a JavaScript script that will perform the POST request on Users behalf on a GET route, if he is verified
+2. or once User is verified and redirected back to the previous GET, some handy JavaScript can perform the POST request on User's behalf, so he doesn't have to _click_ again

 **Example:**
 Let's continue with our MoneyApp example.
 But now we want to protect the **money-withdraw** action.